samutayuga/sam-http-ping/docs/deploy.md

 EOF
 ```

-Verify if the deployment is working fine.
+Verify if the deployment is created successfully

 `k get all -n magellan -l app=frontend`